eagostini/jquery-boot/README.md

         case 'boot-some-jobs-from-element':
             return piece.boot(['buttons', 'inputs']);

+        case 'boot-some-jobs-from-element-with-unbind':
+            return piece.boot(['buttons', 'inputs'], true);

         default:
             return jQuery.boot(); // Boot everything again...
 I don't know why.
     }
 });
 ```

+The argument `unbind` of the method `boot` allows you to unbind all the handlers of the given scope.

 ### Considerations